Government funding to reduce the carbon emissions from UK industry.

 On 31 July 2018 BEIS launched a £15 million Call for CCUS Innovation to offer grant funding for innovation projects that lead to:

-The literature review and benchmarking report are being published to accompany the Call for CCUS Innovation.
+The literature review and benchmarking report accompany the Call for CCUS Innovation.
 Innovation projects that focus on reducing the cost of capturing and sequestering CO2 will be compared to the benchmarks produced by BEIS/Wood, to determine if they produce meaningful improvements against the current state-of-the-art CCUS technology, and how robust the case is for them achieving these improvements.

-As part of the BEIS/Wood study a levelized cost of electricity/hydrogen (LCOE/LCOH) calculator was produced as part of the benchmarking analysis.
-BEIS intends to share this calculator to allow applicants to compare their technology against the benchmarks produced in the study, and for this analysis to be used in project applications for the Call.
-BEIS will upload the LCOE/LCOH calculator by the 3 September.
+As part of the BEIS/Wood study a levelized cost of electricity/hydrogen calculator was produced as part of the benchmarking analysis.
+This calculator allows applicants to compare their technology against the benchmarks produced in the study, and for this analysis to be used in project applications for the Call.

 Hydrogen Supply Competition

-Low carbon hydrogen could play an important role for decarbonising industry, power, heat and transport.
-However, for a market to grow, potential users (in any application) need to be confident in supply of sufficient amounts of low carbon hydrogen at competitive price.
+Low carbon hydrogen could play an important role in decarbonising industry, power, heat and transport.
+However, for a market to grow, potential users (in any application) need to be confident in supply of sufficient amounts of low carbon hydrogen at a competitive price.

-The £20 million Hydrogen Supply programme aims to accelerate the development of a low carbon bulk hydrogen supply solutions for industry, power, buildings and transport at a technology readiness level (TRL) between 4 to 7, which could result in lower capital or operating costs when compared to Steam Methane Reformer with Carbon Capture & Storage (SMR+CCS), or improve the capture rates at a comparable cost.
+The £20 million Hydrogen Supply programme aims to accelerate the development of low carbon bulk hydrogen supply solutions in the above sectors.
+It is aimed at projects at a technology readiness level (TRL) of 4 to 7, which could result in lower capital or operating costs when compared to Steam Methane Reformer with Carbon Capture & Storage (SMR+CCS), or improve the capture rates at a comparable cost.

 Industrial Energy Efficiency Accelerator